Sport Premium funding

 - provide extracurricular activities for children

-- develop children’s and staff expertise in dance and gym
+- develop children’s and staff expertise in invasion games

 - work alongside local schools to meet for Sport Festivals and matches